Contents:

 whether this is a good idea.

-The option x enables extednded regular expressions in Perl.
+enables extended regular expressions in Perl.

 These are beyond the scope of this crash-course.

-An advanced option is e which means that new-string is a
+which means that new-string is a

-Perl-expression.
-If you use e, you still need to use \_ to specify a space.
+, you still need to use \_ to specify a space.

-You cannot use the options s and m with SSREPLACE.
+You cannot use the options s

 For detailed information about these options, please refer to the Perl documentation.